 Voters in the Show Me State seem poised to approve the next major legal marijuana market.

 - Legalize the purchase and possession of up to three ounces of cannabis flower or an equivalent of other cannabis products

 - Legalize the consumption, delivery, manufacture, and sale of adult-use cannabis to people over 21 and older

-- Allow for people with certain non-violent marijuana-related offenses to petition for release from incarceration or parole or probation.
+- Allow people with certain non-violent marijuana-related offenses to petition for release from incarceration, parole, or probation.
 It also allows them to petition to have their records expunged.

 - Direct courts to expunge misdemeanor marijuana offenses within six months